Fast, effortless and 100% online. Learn more

 This will be the lowest of:

-You can nominate which one is your home.
+You can nominate which one is your main home.
 It doesn’t have to be where you live most of the time.

 Until April 2020 you had two options: